-The push for power development on the Canadian side of the Niagara River was the work of William Birch Rankine.
-Rankine was an American citizen who had already formed the Niagara Falls Power Company in 1889 on the American side of the river, but recognized the potential for hydropower development on both shores.
+The push for power development on the Canadian side of the Niagara River was largely the work of William Birch Rankine.
+Rankine was an American citizen who had already helped form the Niagara Falls Power Company in 1889 on the American side of the river but recognized the potential for hydropower development on both shores.
 The knowledge and experience he gained with the Niagara Falls Power Company helped him with the development of the Canadian Niagara Power Company.

 This stipulation reinforced the importance of well-designed structures that would not detract from the area's natural beauty.
 The rapid development of industry on the American shore of the Niagara River in the latter part of the 19th century resulted in an unsightly landscape.
-There was so much water diverted to industry that the waterflow over the American Falls was significantly affected.
+There was concern that so much water would be diverted for power generation that the flow of water over the Falls would be significantly curtailed.
 This started a movement in both the United States and Canada to preserve the natural beauty of Niagara Falls and the surrounding area.

 The Queen Victoria Park in Niagara Falls required funds in order to support their mandate of preserving the natural environment around the Falls.
 In return for granting water rights and construction permits, the park commissioners would use the rental fees paid by the Company to fund their operations.
 In the early years of the park's development, these funds were critical to their operation.
 A rental fee of $25,000 was to be paid to the park commissioners annually for the first ten years of the contract.
 After that, the amount would increase $1000 per year until the annual fee was $35,000.
 This fee would be maintained until the conclusion of the franchise period, which was set at 100 years.
 The company could opt out of the contract with three months notice during the first 20 years of the lease.